skevlishvili/skevlishvili/README.md

 <br />

-# Programming Languages and Fraimworks:
+# Programming Languages, FrameWorks And Random Stuff I Do:

 ## Front-end